slashvar/slashvar.github.io/_posts/2020-03-23-Quarantine:C++-quick-tuto.md

     std::sort(lines.begin(), lines.end());
 ```

-`std::sort` can be used to sort only a part of a container or can't take a comparison function, read the doc if you want to know more about it.
+`std::sort` can be used to sort only a part of a container or can take a comparison function, read the doc if you want to know more about it.

 ## Putting everything together